sammikinsrox/mq-jukebox/README.md

 ### Future Plans
 * Mez management.
 Choose the conditions for when you want to mez, and let the LUA take care of things for you.
 * Pulls management.
 Pulls mobs for you.
 If you truly want to AFK your bard, then this might be helpful.

-### A Generous License
-The GNU license allows you to modify and distribute this code, but not sell it.